ravnhq/JS-Nerdery-Challenges/questionnaire.md

 > > block
 > >
 > > **Var** have a global scope which means you can use anywhere you want, this can lead to have unexpected
-> > problems because it is difficult to track where you access to the variable.
+> > behavior because it is difficult to track where you access to the variable.

+    function exampleFunction(number) {
+    var numberInsideFunction = 7;
+    number *= numberInsideFunction;
+    }
+    numberInsideFunction = 8; //This DOESN'T give us an error console.log(numberInsideFunction);

+> > The above example the variable _numberInsideFunction_ has a global scope for this reason
+> > we dont get an error when we use outside the function, this is a simple example, but when we have
+> > a large project this que lead us to unexpected behaviors

 > **When should I use forEach vs map?
 Provide examples.**
 >